sdsc-hpc-training-org/basic_skills/connecting-to-hpc-systems/connect-to-comet.md

 To connect to an SDSC HPC system, you need the following:
 * A *comet* account.
 * A *terminal* client running on your laptop that can be used to connect to Comet.
-* SSH application running in the terminal to make the connection.
+* The *SSH* application running in the terminal to make the connection.

 <img src="./images/ssh-login-comet.png" alt="SSH Connection" width="300px" />